-The Hotel burnt down in early 1996 and has been demolished.
-Now one must resort to the coaching Inn which lost much business when the Station Hotel opened.
+The hotel burnt down in 1995 and has been demolished.
+Now one must resort to the coaching inn which lost much business when the Station Hotel opened.¬†

 The signal boxes were removed in 1984 and the goods shed is also lost.

 The station building is well maintained and noted for the well kept toilets.
 The remaining siding is in permanent way use.